Evita Griskenas: 2018

 Griskenas made her season debut at the Sofia World Cup and placed ninth in the all-around and sixth in the hoop and ball event finals.
 Then at the Pesaro World Cup, she placed eighth in the all-around, sixth in hoop, and seventh in ribbon.
-She then competed at the Guadalajara World Challenge Cup and finished sixth in ribbon, seventh in hoop, eighth in clubs, and tenth in the all-around.
+She then competed at the Guadalajara World Challenge Cup and finished sixth in ribbon, seventh in hoop, eighth in clubs, and 10th in the all-around.
 She won the silver medal in the all-around at the USA Gymnastics Championships, and she won the gold medal in the ball final.
-In August, she competed at the BSB Bank World Challenge Cup in Minsk and finished sixteenth in the all-around.
-The next week she competed at the Kazan World Challenge Cup where she placed eighth in the ribbon final and thirteenth in the all-around.
+In August, she competed at the BSB Bank World Challenge Cup in Minsk and finished 16th in the all-around.
+The next week she competed at the Kazan World Challenge Cup where she placed eighth in the ribbon final and 13th in the all-around.
 At the World Championships, Griskenas, Laura Zeng, and Camilla Feeley finished seventh in the team event, the highest ever finish for the United States.
-Individually, she qualified for the all-around final and placed seventeenth with a total score of 66.950.
+Individually, she qualified for the all-around final and placed 17th with a total score of 66.950.
 After the World Championships, she competed at the AEON Cup in Takasaki and placed fifth in the all-around and in the team competition.